2007 Australian federal election: Television coverage

-Polling
+Opinion polling

 Two party preferred polling since the previous election by Newspoll 1993–2007 (as published in The Australian newspaper), ACNielsen 1996–2007 (as published in Fairfax newspapers), Roy Morgan 1996–2007 and Galaxy 2004–2007.

 Preferred-prime-minister polling since the previous election by Newspoll 1987–2007 (as published in The Australian newspaper) and ACNielsen 1996–2007 (as published in Fairfax newspapers).

 Roy Morgan, Newspoll, ACNeilsen and Galaxy timegraph polling showed Labor leading the Coalition in opinion polling from mid-2006 onward.
 On several key questions, Labor increased its lead after Rudd assumed the Labor leadership from Kim Beazley, at which point Rudd also assumed the lead as preferred prime minister.
 While Labor was ahead in opinion polling, Howard had led Beazley on this question by a wide margin.

 According to Australian political analyst Adam Carr, WorkChoices was one of five key reasons for "...a change of heart by the decisive sectors of the electorate".
 The new industrial relations program, Carr said, angered the "Howard battlers" – the traditional Labor voters who had supported Howard for most of the last 11 years – because they saw it as a direct attack on their livelihood.

 ACNielsen polling in March 2007 had Rudd's personal approval rating at 67 per cent, which made him the most popular opposition leader in the poll's 35-year history, with Newspoll (News Limited) 2PP polling the highest in its history at 61%.
 The largest 2PP election result for the ALP in its history was at the 1943 election on an estimate of 58.2 per cent.

 A weighted collaboration of all polling since Rudd assumed the ALP leadership shows an average Labor 2PP figure of 57 per cent compared with the Coalition's 43 per cent, and Rudd's consistent outpolling of Howard as preferred prime minister, something not achieved under previous leaders Mark Latham, Kim Beazley or Simon Crean.

 By the time the writs were issued, the Coalition was well behind Labor in opinion polling, which election analyst Antony Green believed to show Labor winning government "in a canter".
 According to Green, this was a nearly exact reversal of the run-up to the 1996 election.
 The Coalition was running ahead of Labor in two-party opinion polling for much of 1995 and 1996, however the mantle of preferred prime minister regularly switched between Howard and Paul Keating.

 Possums Pollytics, an anonymous weblog, stated that due to the uneven nature of the swings, where safe Liberal seats were swinging up to 14.6 per cent with safe Labor seats swinging around only 4.1 points, the Labor party stood to potentially end up with a maximum of 106 of the 151 lower house seats.